andrebhu/modern-ti-research/draft.md

 ```
 An attacker can determine the session values used in the application and control the value.
 The extra bytes after the JSON is the signature encoded with the time and secret key.

-Using both the secret key from the injection and the session structure, an attacker can then create a dummy Flask server, modify the values, and send it back for the server to process.
+Using both the secret key from the injection and the session structure, an attacker can then create a dummy Flask server, modify the session-token value, and send the forged token back to the original server.

 Attackers may also attempt to bruteforce the secret key.
 Some open-source tools can even be found on Github which can help with this process:

 - https://github.com/Paradoxis/Flask-Unsign
 - https://github.com/Tagvi/ripsession